Ahmad Pasha al-Munkali: Military career

 He was seriously wounded in the 1838 Druze revolt.
-Al-Munkali participated in the Syrian war with Ibrahim Pasha, son of Mahammad Ali Pasha, he led the infantry in the Battle of Nezib.
+Al-Munkali participated in the Syrian war with Ibrahim Pasha, son of Mahammad Ali Pasha, who led the infantry in the Battle of Nezib.
 When the Egyptian armies evacuated the Levant, the army was divided into three divisions, one of which was led by Ibrahim Pasha, the second by Soliman Pasha al-Faransawi, and the third by Ahmad Pasha al-Munkali.
 Each of these three divisions took a different path.

 After his return from Syria, Mahammad Ali appointed him to administrative positions.
 Then he sent him to Sudan to organize it.
 But Ibrahim Pasha assigned him in 1848 to reorganize the army and appointed him as Nazir al-Jihadia (Minister of Defense).
 After Ibrahim Pasha died, Abbas I removed him.

 In the Crimean War, Ahmad Pasha al-Munkali replaced Lieutenant General Selim Fathi Pasha in command of the Egyptian armies in Crimea, after the latter was killed in the Battle of Eupatoria.
 Al-Munkali remained in this position until illness forced him to ask the wāli of Egypt, Sa'id Pasha, for permission to return to Egypt.
 The wāli responded to his request on Muharram 15, 1272 AH, corresponding to September 27, 1855, and appointed Major General Isma'il Pasha Abu Jabal in his place.